nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  ![CalendarScreenshot](images/CalendarScreenshot.png)

- Figure 25.
-Screenshots showing the calendar in tCheck
+ _Figure 26.
+Screenshots showing the calendar in tCheck_

 ## FAQ <a name="FAQ"></a>